 Ortlieb Quick Rack - Performance

 This rack has impressed me in the way it offers a lot of functionality at a low price.
-I am not someone who favours a large saddle bag over a pannier rack but this rack has changed my mind.
+I am someone who favours a large saddle bag over a pannier rack but this rack has changed my mind.

 The rack comes with great instructions, but with enough nuts and bolts that it did take me a while to get the hang of what goes where.
 In the end, the only thing you really need to do is attach the hook mounts on your M5 or M6 eyelets, then choose the right rod length (two options) for the seatpost attachment, and connect and tighten them in place.
-It's worth mentioning that I found the hook levers quite stiff in the beginning, and really needed two hands to tighten them.
+It's worth mentioning that I found the hook levers quite stiff in the beginning and really needed two hands to tighten them.
 They have loosened in use though.

 There are a few things to consider with this system.
 If you don't have the eyelets, you can still use the rack but you need Ortlieb's Quick Rack Seat Stay Adapter, which sets you back £15.
 This adapter is not compatible with carbon frames so that rules out some users.
 And speaking of carbon; the Quick Rack is not compatible with carbon seatposts.
 You can get around this, of course, by purchasing an alloy post instead, but that would impact your overall bike comfort, which won't be too appealing for some.

 After the initial installation came the opportunity to test the 15-5 name that Ortlieb has given this product.
-The rack does go on easily in 15 seconds and it comes off in just about five seconds.
+The rack goes on easily in 15 seconds and comes off in about five seconds.
 This feature, making it literally a quick rack, is definitely my favourite.
 It allowed me to have the rack on only for the times when I needed to carry cargo and otherwise, I had my bike looking very clean.
 The mounts in the rear eyelets are barely noticeable (especially if you’re not specifically looking for them).